Gauravmauryaios/6Companies30Days/README.md

 @Challenge Company 1 : Microsoft-

-1.You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.Click Here 2.Combination Sum with a twist.Click Here
+You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.Click Here
-3.bulls and Cows Click Here
+#Combination Sum with a twist.Click Here
-4.You are given an integer array nums of length n.
-Return maximum length of Rotation Function.Click Here 5.Largest Divisible Subset.Click Here
+bulls and Cows Click Here
-6.How to find a perfect Rectangle.Click Here 7.Scheduling a Course.Click Here
+You are given an integer array nums of length n.
+Return maximum length of Rotation Function.Click Here Largest Divisible Subset.Click Here
-8.Profitable Path in a Tree.Click Here
+How to find a perfect Rectangle.Click Here
-9.Number of Pairs satisfying Inequality.Click Here
+Scheduling a Course.Click Here
-10.Shortest Unsorted continuous Subarray.Click Here
+Profitable Path in a Tree.Click Here
-11.Number of ways to arrive at a Destination.Click Here 12.Longest Happy Prefix.Click Here
+Number of Pairs satisfying Inequality.Click Here Shortest Unsorted continuous Subarray.Click Here Number of ways to arrive at a Destination.Click Here Longest Happy Prefix.Click Here
-13.Seat Arrangement in a SpiceJet Problem - Online OA February ‘22.
-Click Here 14.Deletions to make an array divisible. @Click Here 15.Substrings containing all three Characters @Click Here
+Seat Arrangement in a SpiceJet Problem - Online OA February ‘22.
+Click Here Deletions to make an array divisible. @Click Here Substrings containing all three Characters @Click Here